flightaware/Tcl-bounties/README.md

 # Tcl-bounties
 Bounty program for improvements to Tcl and certain Tcl packages.

-FlightAware is offering a number of bounties for various enhancements, fixes, etc, for Tcl and/or Tcl extensions.
+~~FlightAware is offering a number of bounties for various enhancements, fixes, etc, for Tcl and/or Tcl extensions.~~

-Bounties we are offering run to tens of thousands of dollars.
+~~Bounties we are offering run to tens of thousands of dollars.~~

+**Due to the impact of the coronavirus, FlightAware's Tcl Bounty program is temporarily on hold until the business climate has stabilized.**

 ## ~~Upgrade the scotty extension~~